finfet/kestrel-doc/src/security-information.md

    payload key.
 2. A noise handshake is performed between the sender and recipient with the payload key included as the noise payload.
-The result is a noise handshake message that includes the encrypted payload key and encrypted sender public key.
+The result is a noise handshake message that includes the encrypted payload key and the encrypted sender public key.
 3. The plaintext is encrypted using the payload key and the chunked encryption format.

 **Decryption**

-1. The recipient must choose to decrypt using the key that the sender chose as the recipient.
-Because the ciphertext contains no identifying information from either the sender or recipient, the recipient must choose the right key pair from which to attempt decryption.
+1. The recipient must choose to decrypt using the same key that the sender chose as the recipient key.
+Because the ciphertext contains no identifying information from either the sender or recipient, the recipient must choose the correct key pair from which to attempt decryption.
 If the recipient has, for example, a work key pair, and a personal key pair, the recipient must know to decrypt with either the work key or the personal key.
 Obviously decryption could be attempted with both keys if the recipient is unsure.
 2. The recipient decrypts the noise handshake message.
-If successful, this results in the payload key and the sender's public key.
+If successful, this results in the decrypted payload key and sender's public key.
 3. The ciphertext is decrypted using the payload key and the chunked encryption format.
+The sender's public key is displayed upon successful decryption.

-### Chunked Encryption
+### Chunked File Encryption

 Files can be dozens of gigabytes in size and don't fit into memory.
 So they are split into encrypted and authenticated chunks.
 Each chunk has a chunk number